NoodleSeed-com/noodle-python-apis/cline_docs/systemPatterns.md

 - Python as primary backend language
   - FastAPI for high-performance async APIs
   - PyTorch/TensorFlow for AI model integration
-  - SQLAlchemy for ORM
   - Pydantic for data validation
+- Supabase for core infrastructure
+  - PostgreSQL with Row Level Security (RLS)
+  - Built-in authentication and authorization
+  - Real-time subscriptions
+  - Object storage
+  - Edge Functions for serverless compute
 - Docker for containerization
 - Kubernetes for orchestration
-- PostgreSQL for persistent storage
-- Redis for caching and real-time features
+- Redis for additional caching
 - RabbitMQ/Kafka for event messaging

 ## Design Patterns